 Our experiment functionality lets you A/B test any aspect of your campaigns.
 You have full control over what to maximize, what percentage of a list will participate in a test, how long the experiment will last and more.
 We'll even select the winner for you to save you time.

-Our integration functionality is what gives Iterable ultimate flexibility - you can extend its functionality as necessary and connect it with your own backend systems.
+Iterable's integrations provide ultimate flexibility.
+They make it possible to extend Iterable's functionality as necessary and connect it with your own backend systems.

-- APIs - You have access to all our functionality via our easy-to-use APIs.
+APIs: You have access to all our functionality via our APIs.
 Add users to lists, get event data, update user information, track revenue, and much more.

-- Third party - We've integrated with useful services like Segment, Mixpanel, Google Analytics and more coming soon.
+Third-party integrations: We've integrated with useful services like Segment, Mixpanel, Google Analytics, and more coming soon.
+For more information, take a look at APIs and integrations.